 Early detection is important – Early diagnosis and treatment is very important.
 Vein problems usually begin gradually with small spider veins, little bumpy veins, and slight aching pains.
 With varicose veins left untreated these little problems can grow into dermatitis which causes discoloration of the skin.
 Today you can treat varicose veins easily with a couple of laser procedures which are almost painless.
 Waiting for your varicose veins to just go away is not an option you should take action today.

-SYMPTOMS OF VARICOSE VEINS & SPIDER VEIN PROBLEMS OR DISEASE
+SYMPTOMS OF VARICOSE & SPIDER VEIN PROBLEMS

 - Tired heavy-feeling legs